duncanp-sonar/SLVS-wiki/Home.md

 ## Requirements

-For C# and VB.NET the only thing you need to install is the VSIX.
+For C#, VB.NET and C/C++ the only thing you need to install is the VSIX.

-On starting VS you will be asked whether you want analysis support for additional languages.
-Clicking OK will download the additional binaries required for C++ and JavaScript analysis.
-Alternatively, you can add or remove support for additional languages from *Tools, Options, SonarLint*.
+### Enabling JavaScript analysis
+JavaScript analysis requires some additional binaries to be downloaded as a one-time operation.
+To enable JavaScript analysis, select `Tools`, `Options`, `SonarLint` and click on the "Activate" button then clicking "OK".
+The additional files will be downloaded in the background, which the download progress being shown in the Visual Studio status bar.

+Once the download has completed, JavaScript files will be analysed whenever you save them.

 ### Standalone mode
 By default SonarLint runs in standalone mode i.e. completely independently of SonarQube/SonarCloud.